 - If you check your blood sugar at home you'll probably need to do it more often – at least every four hours, including during the night.
 If you don't test your blood sugar levels at home, be aware of the signs of a hyper (hypergylcaemia).

 - Stay hydrated – have plenty of unsweetened drinks, and eat little and often.

-- If you have type 1 diabetes, check your ketones if your blood sugar level is high (generally 15mmol/l or more, or 13mmol/l if you use an insulin pump, but your team may have given you different targets).
-If ketones are present, contact your diabetes team.
+- If you have type 1 diabetes, it’s important to check for ketones.
+You usually check when your blood sugar level is 15mmol/l or more, or 13mmol/l if you use an insulin pump.
+But your diabetes team may have given you different targets, so regardless of what your blood sugars are saying – test for ketones.
+If you find ketones, contact your diabetes team.